michaelhaaf/2W6-W23/md/lectures/week4.md

 **Absolute size:**

 - Sets the text to a fixed size.
-- User cannot adjust it (eg. increase font size in the browser).
+- User cannot adjust it (eg. increase font size using browser or operating system settings).

 **Relative size:**